kaidez/kaidez.com/_drafts/2014-05-20-revlon-pro-brands.md

 tags: [revlon, atom, jade, oocss, gulp, grunt, Modernizr, yepnope]
 has-home-img: revlon-pro-brands.jpg
 ---
 Revlon, my employer, recently launched [RevlonProBrands.com](http://revlonprobrands.com "visit RevlonProBrands.com"), a one-page site that will mostly act as a sales tool for the company's sales reps.
-It was designed by Colorado web shop and passed onto the Revlon's internal web team for integration in a [Sitecore](http://www.sitecore.net/ "visit Sitecore: a .NET based content management system") environment.
+It was designed by Colorado web shop and passed on to Revlon's internal web team for integration into a [Sitecore](http://www.sitecore.net/ "visit Sitecore: a .NET based content management system") environment.

 There wasn't a need for lots complicated code due to the site's overall simplicity, but it did give me the chance to use certain web development tools and code techniques.
 And while all the code techniques didn't make it to the site's final production build, I'm glad I got to practice a bit.